U.S. August home prices rise 5.1 percent from year ago; consumer confidence slips in October

-NEW YORK U.S. home prices rose 5.1 percent in the year to August as home buyers competed for fewer properties, helped by low mortgage interest rates, some wage growth and low unemployment.
+NEW YORK (Reuters) - U.S. home prices rose 5.1 percent in the year to August as home buyers competed for fewer properties, helped by low mortgage interest rates, some wage growth and low unemployment.

 The S&P CoreLogic Case-Shiller report published on Tuesday said its 20-city index was up 5.1 percent, after a rise of 5.0 percent in the year to July.
 The national index has now almost recovered to the record high set in July 2006 before the financial crisis of 2008.